Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 Recently, a hybrid method called INHERIT was developed.
 INHERIT (IdentificatioN of bacteriopHagEs using deep RepresentatIon model with pre-Training) naturally ‘inherits’ the characteristics from both alignment-based and alignment-free methods~\cite{bai2022identification}.
 In particular, INHERIT uses pre-training as an alternative way of acquiring knowledge representations from existing databases, and then uses a BERT-style deep learning framework to retain the advantage of alignment-free methods.
 The independent pre-training strategy can effectively deal with the data imbalance issue of bacteria and phages, helping the deep learning framework make more accurate predictions for both bacteria and phages.
 The deep learning framework in INHERIT is based on a novel DNA sequence language model: DNABERT~\cite{ji_dnabert_2021}, a pre-trained bidirectional encoder representation model, which can capture global and transferrable understanding of genomic DNA sequences based on up and downstream nucleotide contexts.
 It has been demonstrated that INHERIT outperforms four existing state-of-the-art approaches: VIBRANT, VirSorter2, Seeker, and DeepVirFinder.
 It would be interesting to compare the performance of INHERIT and PhaMer.
+Also, since DNABERT is per-trained on human genomes, it would be interesting to see if INHERIT can be further improved when using a BERT model pre-trained on prokaryotic genomes.

 \textbf{Phage lifestyle prediction.} Besides phage identification, machine learning techniques can also be used to predict the phage lifestyle (virulent or temperate), which is crucial to enhance our understanding of the phage-host interactions.
 For example, PHACTS used an RF classifier on protein similarities to classify phage lifestyles~\cite{mcnair2012phacts}.
 BACPHLIP also used an RF classifier on a set of lysogeny-associated protein domains to classify phage lifestyles~\cite{hockenberry2021bacphlip}.
 Those two methods do not work well for metagenomic data.
 By contrast, DeePhage can directly classify the lifestyle for contigs assembled from metagenomic data~\cite{wu_deephage_2021}.
 DeePhage uses one-hot encoding to represent DNA sequences and trains a CNN to obtain valuable local features.
 PhaTYP further improved the accuracy of phage lifestyle prediction on short contigs by adopting BERT to learn the protein composition and associations from phage genomes~\cite{shang2023phatyp}.
 In particular, PhaTYP solved two tasks: a self-supervised learning task and a fine-tuning task.
 In the first task, PhaTYP applies self-supervised learning to pre-train BERT to learn protein association features from all the phage genomes, regardless of the available lifestyle annotations.
 In the second task, PhaTYP fine-tunes BERT on phages with known lifestyle annotations for classification.
 It has been shown that PhaTYP outperforms DeePhage and three other machine learning methods PHACTS (based on RF), BACPHLIP (based on RF), and PhagePred (based on Markov model).
 DeePhafier is another deep learning method for phage lifestyle classification~\cite{miao2024deephafier}.
 Based on a multilayer self-attention neural network combining protein information, DeePhafier directly extracts high-level features from a sequence by combining global self-attention and local attention and combines the protein features from genes to improve the performance of phage lifestyle classification.
 It has been shown that DeePhafier outperforms DeePhage and PhagePred.
 It would be interesting to compare the performance of DeePhafier and PhaTYP.